OpenEvalProject/evals/manuscripts/elife-00884/v1/manuscript.md

 Immediately before imaging, individual TIRF reaction chamber surfaces were prepared by flowing in 50–100 µM streptavidin followed by 0.5 µM biotinylated myosin, which was previously prepared by reacting maleimide-biotin with full length rabbit myosin II (Cytoskeleton Inc., Denver, CO) on ice for 2–4 hr and stored at 4°C. The chamber was then washed with high then low salt buffer solutions (20 mg/mL BSA, 50 mM Tris pH 7.5 and 600/150 mM NaCl, respectively), followed by two washes with 1× TIRF buffer with GODCAT and BSA (see above).
 Each solution was allowed to incubate in the TIRF chamber for 5-10 min.
 TIRF actin polymerization reactions were initiated by adding a protein solution containing the protein(s) of interest (Arp2/3 complex, Alexa568-cortactin, VCA) in 1× TIRF buffer to a solution of 6 µM 33% Oregon-Green actin, pretreated for 60 s with 50 µM MgCl2 and 200 µM EGTA, to give a final reaction solution of 1 µM 33% Oregon-Green actin and the correct concentration of the proteins of interest (see below).
 The reaction was then wicked into the prepared reaction chamber and imaged as described below.

-## smTIRF microscopy
+### smTIRF microscopy

 Dual wavelength TIRF images were collected on a Nikon TE2000-U microscope outfitted with a Nikon 100× NA 1.49 TIRF objective, 1.5× auxiliary lens and an EM-CCD camera (iXon3, Andor or Image-EM, Hamamatsu).
 Argon 488-nm (Dynamic Laser, Salt Lake City, UT) and solid-state 561 nm (Coherent, Santa Clara, CA) lasers were used to excite Oregon-Green and Alexa-568 fluorophores, respectively.
 Laser beam selection and intensity was controlled using an AOTF (Gooch & Housego) and each beam passed through dual-band (488/561) excitation and dichroic filters (Chroma, Bellows Falls, VT) before entering the objective.
 Prior to collection at the EM-CCD, emission signals passed through dual-band dichroic and emission filters (Chroma).
 Images were acquired using the open source microscopy software, Micro-Manager (Edelstein et al., 2010).
 Image processing was performed in ImageJ, where each raw image was background subtracted using the rolling ball algorithm with a rolling ball radius of 10 pixels and subsequently smoothed using a Gaussian blur filter with a sigma of 0.5.
 Unless noted otherwise, TIRF reactions were imaged at a final magnification of 150× with 50 ms and 30–50 ms 561- and 488-channel exposures, respectively.
 Images were acquired at 561:488 image channel ratios of 5–15:1 and at calculated frame rates of 1–11 frames per second.
 Specific imaging parameters are indicated in figure or video legends.

-## Lifetime analysis
+### Lifetime analysis

 Single molecules were tracked and lifetimes measured using a custom Matlab script (MathWorks, Natick, MA).
 Single cortactin molecules were identified in each 561-channel image using thresholding image segmentation after removal of noise using a band pass filter.
 Single-molecule trajectories were created by identifying and linking identical molecules between frames using a nearest neighbor algorithm.
 An assembled trajectory represents a single-molecule and contains a preliminary frame-based lifetime.
 All identified molecules were filtered based on the following criteria: Molecule cannot be present in the first or last frame of the image acquisition period, molecule cannot have a lifetime of 1 frame, molecule average intensity must be within a standard deviation of the overall molecular average intensity and the molecule must be associated with an actin filament based on filament identification statistics performed on the corresponding 488-channel images.
 The molecules that passed the filter were manually tracked to verify the initially determined frame lifetime and to identify the binding class (filament side, branch junction, nascent branch).
 We identified branches manually by visually inspecting videos.
 Potential branches were examined in multiple frames to verify that they were not overlapping linear actin filaments.
 Lifetimes were converted from frames to seconds based on calculated frame rates from image time stamps, and binned into 5 s intervals.
 The cumulative frequency across all bins was calculated and a plot of 1- cumulative frequency vs lifetime (bin) was fit with a single-exponential decay equation to determine the average off rate from which the average lifetime is the reciprocal.

-## Single-molecule affinity determination
+### Single-molecule affinity determination

 Single-molecules of cortactin were identified (see above) and classified into filament side or branch junction binding from 1000 randomly chosen frames of the preformed branch network image acquisition.
 Start of equilibrium binding was determined from a plot of number of particles vs frame.
 Number of filament binding sites was calculated for each frame at equilibrium (829 frames) by a custom image processing script run in Matlab, described as follows.
 For each frame, pixels corresponding to filament fluorescence were identified using image segmentation followed by morphological area opening to remove non-filamentous small fluorescent objects.
 Pixels corresponding to branch junctions (5 pixels per junction) were subtracted from the total number of pixels and this new number of pixels was divided by 3 (average filament width in pixels) to remove pixels corresponding to the PSF of the filament fluorescence.
 The final pixel number value was converted to micrometers (1 px = 106.7 nm) to yield the total length of actin filaments in the image frame, and further converted to number of subunits using 370 subunits µm−1 (Kuhn and Pollard, 2005).
 A 4% error in total filament length was found between using the above algorithm and manual filament tracing on a small subsection of filaments; therefore, the described length calculation algorithm works well for the extensive length measurements needed.
 The total number of cortactin filament side binding sites was calculated by assuming a cortactin to F-actin subunit stoichiometry of 1:6.
 The total number of branch junctions was visually counted in each frame.
 For each frame, the fraction bound of actin for each binding group was calculated by dividing the total number of counted molecules by the total number of binding sites.
-The affinity for each binding group was calculated, assuming excess ligand conditions (see below), using the equation: Kd=[cortactin]fraction bound−[cortactin], where fraction bound is the average across all analyzed frames and concentration of cortactin is 1.5 nM.
+The affinity for each binding group was calculated, assuming excess ligand conditions (see below), using the equation: $Kd=\frac{[cortactin]}{fraction bound}−[cortactin]$, where fraction bound is the average across all analyzed frames and concentration of cortactin is 1.5 nM.

 Excess ligand conditions were established using the following calculations.
 The average area of a reaction chamber is 120 mm2 and the area of a single image is 2.98 × 10−3 mm2 (512 × 512 pixels at 106.7 nm per pixel), indicating that, in two dimensions, a single image composes 0.00248% of the total chamber area.
 The average number of cortactin molecules bound to junctions or filaments sides per image frame was 20.
 Because unbound actin filaments were washed out of the chamber, all binding events occurred on the surface, so this number allows us to account for all actin-bound cortactin molecules in the chamber.
 Using the chamber-to-image ratio (2.48 × 10−5), this gives an average number of cortactin molecules bound per chamber of 8.06 × 105.
 In the reaction chamber there are 1.08 × 1010 cortactin molecules (12 µl of 1.5 nM cortactin) indicating that on average 0.0075% (8.06 × 105/1.08 × 1010) of the total cortactin molecules are bound to actin, therefore the free cortactin concentration is essentially equal to its total concentration.

-## Mathematical modeling of Arp2/3 complex nucleation by GST-VCA activation with and without cortactin
+### Mathematical modeling of Arp2/3 complex nucleation by GST-VCA activation with and without cortactin

 To limit the number of floating parameters in our kinetic models, we ran four sets of pyrene actin polymerization assays, and fit each set to an independent model with a limited number of floating variables (Table 2).
 For example, to determine rate constants for spontaneous actin filament nucleation, we fit time courses of a range of concentrations of actin polymerizing without additional proteins (Figure 3—figure supplement 1A,B).
 The optimized rate constants from this model were used to fit sets of pyrene actin polymerization assays containing additional proteins (GST-VCA, Arp2/3 complex, and cortactin, i.e., reaction sets 1–4).
 To determine a set of reactions and rate constants that can describe decreased nucleation from GST-VCA-bound actin monomers, we modeled a set of reactions containing a constant concentration of actin and a range of GST-VCA concentrations (Figure 3—figure supplement 1A,C).
 Table 2 shows each of the four sets of reactions and the simulations of their optimized global fits.